h a l f b a k e r yBirth of a Notion.

 9. Sudden hand movements (where you have to suddenly jump your hands down three octaves and, if taken by surprise, will never be able to hit the target note) can be marked in advance with a yellow WARNING sign with an arrow, like on a highway before a sharp turn.
 This alerts me to get ready to jump downwards someplace even if I don't know exactly where yet.
 (Pianists often speed up the prior few notes a tiny bit in order to subtly increase the amount of time in which to get to the far-away note, and the advance warning will allow me to do this)

-10. I don't want to see alto or tenor clefs above the piano part in a chamber music piece (in the little staves above the piano's part where you can see what the cellist/violist/clarinettist is doing).
+10. In chamber music (where the pianist's score has little staves above the piano's part where one can see what the cellist/violist/clarinettist is doing), I don't want to see any alto or tenor clefs.
 As a pianist, I am not trained to read them.
-The piano's score should be written using only treble and bass clef.
+The pianist's score should be converted to all treble and bass clef, even if the other players have weird clefs in their own personal sheet music.

-If I'm accompanying a transposing instrument (e.g. clarinet), the notation should be converted to the piano's basis.
-The string players'/wind players' own copies can be in their own clefs but leave me out of it.
+If I'm accompanying a transposing instrument (e.g. clarinet), the notation should all be converted to the piano's basis.
+The wind players' own copies can be in their own key signatures but leave me out of it.

 Thank you.